swax/NAISYS/docs/005-multi-machine-redux.md

 6. **Cost tracking: hub-pushed** - No separate spend-check call.
 Hub monitors costs from `cost_write` batches and pushes `cost_control` (enabled/disabled) when limits change.

-7. **Hosts identify NAISYS instances** - Instances self-register into the existing `hosts` table on first connection (via auth handshake).
+7. **Hosts identify NAISYS instances** - Hosts are created up-front in the supervisor (or auto-bootstrapped in integrated mode).
+Each host has its own access key, stored as `sha256(plaintext)` in `hosts.access_key_hash`; the NAISYS client presents the plaintext via `HOST_ACCESS_KEY` and the hub resolves the host by hash.
+There is no global shared secret and no auto-registration.
 A `user_hosts` table maps which agents can run on which hosts.
 If a user has no `user_hosts` entries, they can run on any non-restricted host; a host with `restricted = true` only accepts assigned users.
-Both hub and instance have `HUB_ACCESS_KEY` in `.env`; if they match, the connection is accepted.
-A host is typically one per machine but multiple on the same machine are supported (distinguished by `machine_id`).
 The supervisor connects as a host too, with `host_type = supervisor`.
+See [doc 010](010-hub-security.md) for the full key model.

 8. **Hub routes agent starts** - In hub mode, `ns-agent start` sends an `agent_start` request to the hub.
 Hub looks up `user_hosts` (or considers all non-restricted hosts if no entries), picks the least-loaded eligible connected host based on heartbeat data, and relays `agent_start` to it.
 In local mode, `ns-agent start` just starts the agent directly in-process.